ZeroIntensity/gamehub/README.md

 Getting your own instance of GameHub running is pretty simple.

-Make sure you have a MongoDB server running, and that the `mongo_url` key in `config.json` is set correctly!
+Make sure you have a MongoDB server running!
+If your mongo server is on a different host/port, you can include the `MONGO_PORT` or `MONGO_HOST` environment variables.

 **Node V11+ and Python 3.8+ are required.**